darenhua/devfest-2025/prd.md

 ### Out of Scope (for now)
 1. **Full Production Security & Authentication**
    - No advanced OAuth or identity systems.
-(We’ll store minimal user info, if any.)
+(We'll store minimal user info, if any.)
 2. **Comprehensive Coverage Across All Insurers**
-   - For the MVP, we’ll focus on a small dataset or a single insurer as a proof-of-concept.
+   - For the MVP, we'll focus on a small dataset or a single insurer as a proof-of-concept.
 3. **Highly Accurate Real-Time Pricing**
    - We can only approximate or rely on test data.
 Real-time claims processing is beyond scope.
 4. **Regulatory Compliance**
-   - We’ll implement basic security measures but won’t fully comply with HIPAA/PHI regulations at this stage.
+   - We'll implement basic security measures but won't fully comply with HIPAA/PHI regulations at this stage.

 ---